The Truths Behind Backache Pain

 Depending on the type of back pain you have, our doctor might recommend the following:

 - Muscle relaxants.
-If mild to moderate back pain doesn’t improve with OTC pain relievers, our doctor might also prescribe a muscle relaxant.
+If mild to moderate back pain doesn’t improve with pain relievers, our doctor might also prescribe a muscle relaxant.
 Muscle relaxants can make you dizzy and sleepy.

 Contact our doctor if your back pain: